kartverket/kartverket.vectortiles/README.md

-We have provided 2 default styles so that it is possible to use and look at the service with no extra work needed.
-These styles have been designed to mirror the cartography of our topo4 and norges_grunnkart raster tile services, so are quite complex and long.
+We currently provide just 1 default style so that it is possible to use and look at the service with no extra work needed.
+This styles have been designed to mirror the cartography of our topo4 raster tile services, so is quite complex and long.
+We will be adding more styles (and will include the links here) in the coming weeks.

 However, it is relatively easy for a user to create a custom style using either a text editor or an online style editor such as [maputnik](https://maputnik.github.io/editor) or [fresco](https://fresco.go-spatial.org/). in addition to changing the style of the data, its also possible to remove layers or change the drawing order of the layers.
 By doing this, the user can create a style that is customised to a specific need.